SugisivamArjunasamy/SugisivamArjunasamy/README.md

 - 👋 Hi, I’m @SugisivamArjunasamy
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on competetive programming
+- 💞️ I’m looking to collaborate on pair programming
 - 📫 How to reach me sugisivamarjunasamy2004@gmail.com

 <!---